insight-infrastructure/terraform-aws-insight-tutorials/README.md

  the concepts are applicable to any cloud.
 This demo is split into lessons to demonstrate individual concepts.

 1. The basics
-2. Getting a shell in an instance
+1. Getting a shell in an instance
-3. Bootstrapping a machine with user-data
+1. Bootstrapping a machine with user-data
-4. Using modules
+1. Using modules
-5. Expressions and functions - WIP
+1. Expressions and functions - WIP
-6. How to use count and with logic - WIP
+1. How to use count with logic - WIP
-7. Keeping track of state - WIP
+1. Keeping track of state - WIP

+Advanced Lessons
+1. Terraform with Ansible - WIP
-8. Testing modules - WIP
+1. Testing modules - WIP
+1. Using terragrunt - WIP

 ### Installing prerequisites